lucianolorenti/ceruleo/README.md

 ## What is it?

-**pandas** is a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
-It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
-Additionally, it has the broader goal of becoming **the most powerful and flexible open source data analysis / manipulation tool available in any language**.
-It is already well on its way towards this goal.
+**RUL-PM** is a Python package that provides a flexible environment designed to make working with predictive maintenance task both easy and intuitive.
+(Yes, I stole that from pandas readme)

 ## Main Features

+* PM dataset handling
+* Feature extraction in a live-wise approach
+* Model fitting for RUL regression on PM datasets.
+* Model evaluation and comparison trough metrics and plots

 ## Where to get it
 The source code is currently hosted on GitHub at: